MarKir3656/port-scanner/README.md

 # About port-scanner

-This port-scanner project work with asichro port scanning and save information in terminal or otput file
+This port-scanner project work with asinchro port scanning and save information in terminal or otput file